Foom

 Aspirations to adapt the principle of 'defense in depth' from nuclear engineering to AI appear to fall short on key requirements.
 In a preprint from October 13, two researchers from the Ruhr University Bochum and the University of Bonn in Germany found that while leading AI companies say

-lock-1 By Mordechai Rorvig 07 Nov 2025
+By Mordechai Rorvig 07 Nov 2025

 News